sujaykundu777/devlopr-jekyll/install.md

 ---
 title: Get Started
 menus: header
 layout: page
 permalink: /get-started/
 ---

-## Getting Started - How to create your blog using devlopr-jekyll
+## Getting Started - Deploying your blog using devlopr-jekyll

-This guide is for deploying devlopr-jekyll blog using Github Pages, If you want to switch to any other Deployment Providers.
-We have deployment guides below !

-Steps to create your blog using devlopr-jekyll:
+Steps to create your blog using devlopr-jekyll and Host using Github Pages :

 >  **Step 1.**  Fork the repo - [click here](https://github.com/sujaykundu777/devlopr-jekyll/fork)